 How to apply

-Applications to Student Finance England for 2019/20 are now open.
+Applications to Student Finance England is expected to open early 2020.
 We would strongly encourage you to apply as soon as possible, to ensure your funding is in place for September.

 Top tips for completing your application